tominekan/qotd/README.md

 # QOTD
-This is the source for the quote of the day
+My quote for the day.